 It’s possible that the sale of SoundCloud could look something akin to Apple’s purchase of Beats Music.

-It’s possible that the sale of SoundCloud could look something akin to what happened to Beats Music after Apple purchased Beats Electronics last year.
+It’s possible that the sale of SoundCloud could look something akin to what happened to Beats Music after Apple purchased Beats Electronics.
 Apple folded the service’s assets and overall architecture into iTunes, and the labels that had a stake in the company cashed out at the time of the sale.
 Universal Music sold its shares in Beats for approximately $400 million.

-It would take a fairly well organized tech company with a serious interest in the not-so-profitable world of streaming music to purchase SoundCloud with its balance sheet, and deals with major labels would likely have to be renegotiated after the fact.
-But it is a viable possibility for the company if another party sees potential — it’s hard to resist 175 million monthly users.
+It would take a fairly well organized tech company with a serious interest in the not-so-profitable world of streaming music to purchase SoundCloud with its balance sheet, and though deals with major labels would likely have to be renegotiated after the fact, it is a viable possibility for the company if another party sees potential — it’s hard to resist 175 million monthly users.
 However, it appears the expiration date on such a scenario is rapidly approaching.

 The hope for more more money

-And though the company can likely never expect to build the multibillion dollar empire that Facebook has, there may be untapped ways to monetize its users more effectively.
+Though the company can likely never expect to build the multibillion dollar empire that Facebook has, there may be untapped ways to monetize its users more effectively.
 Last year, the company launched a paid model which is still in its infancy relative to other popular streaming services.
 If it could somehow find a way to grow its number of paid users, it could perhaps find a way to stay solvent for longer.

 It’s hard to verify which inaccuracies SoundCloud is referring to, and it’s also true that the company is far from the only streaming service having trouble turning a profit.
-However, SoundCloud has been around for nine years, and monetization is likely becoming an increasingly sticky issue for investors old and new.
+However, SoundCloud has been around for over a decade, and monetization is likely becoming an increasingly sticky issue for investors old and new.
 In recent years, it has been harder and harder for the company to secure funding, let alone find a potential buyer.
 Under its current model, further cash would act only as a Band-Aid for the company’s cash-flow problems.

-A healthy and viable SoundCloud is important to streaming music, and the industry as a whole.
-But if SoundCloud can’t figure out a way to bring in more cash than it puts out under its current structure, major changes will be needed to monetize the site more effectively, and keep it from sinking into the streaming oblivion — like so many before it.
+A healthy and viable SoundCloud is important to streaming music, and the music industry as a whole.
+But if SoundCloud can’t figure out a way to bring in more cash under its current structure, major changes will be needed to monetize the site more effectively, and keep it from sinking into the streaming oblivion like so many before it.
 And time, it seems, is running out.